 A man in his late thirties sits across from me in my office, tapping a nervous drumroll on the coffee table between us with his fingertips.
 “We used to think we were the world’s greatest couple.
 Our friends would tell us they envied us.
 But now” — he sighs and slaps the tabletop — “this isn’t what I signed on for.”

 Familiar words for any marriage counselor.
-If you’re engaged to be married, here’s a word of caution: the beloved person you have promised to spend your life with — the one who will stand so regally beside you at the altar among the orange-blossoms and peonies, who will hold you so close as you cross the floor to “What a Wonderful World” — will one day frustrate you more than you can imagine.
+If you’re engaged to be married, here’s a word of caution: the beloved person you have promised to spend your life with — the one who will stand smiling beside you among the hydrangeas and peonies, who will hold you so close as you cross the floor to “What a Wonderful World” — will one day frustrate you more than you can imagine.

 People come to my office every day with the same story: For years they were amazed at how blessed or how lucky they were to have found “The One,” a spouse who shared their hopes and dreams and values, who loved scuba diving or the opera or church as much as they do, who finished their sentences.
 Gone are those fairy-tale days.
 Mealtimes are strained, date nights have disappeared, sex is a distant memory.
 “He’s changed,” they tell me.
 “This is not the person I fell in love with.”
 “If I had to choose her all over again, I wouldn’t.”
 “The One” now seems selfish, dull, annoying or all of the above at the same time.
 Too wrapped up with the children, too busy going out with friends, too involved with work.
 Too needy.